Why do we need music to support language?

 Repetition and imitation

 Repetition and imitation in musical activity is hugely empowering for a child – particularly one who has language delay or English as an Additional Language (EAL).
 In repetition there is a feeling of security (Turino, 2008).
-The following clip shows Rahim (with EAL and language delay) having heard the same song over four weeks, now taking charge.
+The following clip shows R (with EAL and language delay) having heard the same song over four weeks, now taking charge.
 The child who answers is normally non-verbal.

 Using irresistible props